humdrum-tools/humdrum-documentation/tool/rid/index.md

 spine.
 If a spine has not been terminated, there is frequently little need to indicate (again) the active interpretation for a given spine.
-(An exception occurs when the user wants the data to be processed as discontinuous \-- such as avoiding calculating pitch intervals between the last note of one piece and the first note of a subsequent piece.)
+(An exception occurs when the user wants the data to be processed as discontinuous &mdash; such as avoiding calculating pitch intervals between the last note of one piece and the first note of a subsequent piece.)

 ------------------------------------------------------------------------